-Role Authorized Services Backup Key: This service outputs a Backup Blob containing an Assigned key or storage object for back-up purposes. • Restore Key: This service imports a Backup Blob containing the back-up of an Assigned key or storage object into the cryptographic module.
+Role Authorized Services Backup Key: This service outputs a Backup Blob containing an Assigned key or storage object for back-up purposes.
+Restore Key: This service imports a Backup Blob containing the back-up of an Assigned key or storage object into the cryptographic module.
 Optionally the key or storage object can also be exported within a Backup Blob.
 Delete Key: This service deletes an Assigned key or storage object from the module.
 Generate DSA Parameters: This service generates a DSA Domain Parameter set P, Q and G using the DRBG.
-Generate DSA Parameters PQ: This service generates a DSA Domain Parameter set P and Q using the DRBG. • Generate DSA Parameters G: This service generates a DSA Domain Parameter G by given P and Q (optionally) using the DRBG. • Compute Hash: This service calculates a SHA-1, SHA-224, SHA-256, SHA-384 or SHA-512 hash or HMAC value for given data or for the components of an Assigned key. • Agree Secret: This function calculates a shared secret from two Assigned EC keys.
-The shared secret is exported in a wrapped form, encrypted with the Master Backup Key. • Generate Key: This service generates a cryptographic key (Triple- DES, AES, RSA, DSA, EC or Generic Secrets) using the DRBG.
-On request, the generated key is not stored but exported within a Backup Blob. • Export Key: This service outputs an Assigned cryptographic key.
-Secret or private keys are only exported in a wrapped form (i. e., encrypted with a Key Encryption Key 1).
-Public keys can also be exported in plaintext. • Import Key: This service imports a cryptographic key into the cryptographic module.
-The key can be imported in a wrapped form (i. e., encrypted with a Key Encryption Key 2) or in plaintext 3 .
-On request the imported key can be exported again within a Backup Blob.
+Generate DSA Parameters PQ: This service generates a DSA Domain Parameter set P and Q using the DRBG.
+Generate DSA Parameters G: This service generates a DSA Domain Parameter G by given P and Q (optionally) using the DRBG.
+Compute Hash: This service calculates a SHA-1, SHA-224, SHA-256, SHA-384 or SHA-512 hash or HMAC value for given data or for the components of an Assigned key.
+Agree Secret: This function calculates a shared secret from two Assigned EC keys.
+The shared secret is exported in a wrapped form, encrypted with the Master Backup Key.
+Generate Key: This service generates a cryptographic key (Triple-DES, AES, RSA, DSA, EC or Generic Secrets) using the DRBG.
+On request, the generated key is not stored but exported within a Backup Blob.
+Export Key: This service outputs an Assigned cryptographic key.
+The exported key is AES CBC encrypted and authenticated with an AES CMAC by Secure Messaging.
+Import Key: This service imports a cryptographic key into the cryptographic module.
+The key must be AES CBC encrypted and authenticated with an AES CMAC by Secure Messaging.
+On request the imported key can be exported again.
+Generate Key Pair: This service generates a cryptographic key pair (RSA, DSA or EC) using the DRBG and stores the two key parts in different key objects.
+On request the generated key parts are not stored but exported within two Backup Blobs.